p-org/PSharpModels/ServiceFabric/README.md

 ```
 Open `ServiceFabricModel.sln` in Visual Studio and build it.

+## Sample: SmartHome

+To showcase the effectiveness of P# for testing Service Fabric applications, we created the SmartHome sample.
+SmartHome contains a bug that is hard to find on the actual Service Fabric runtime, but it is easy to find when testing with P#.

-## How to build and run the buggy SmartHome application on Service Fabric
+### How to build and run SmartHome application on Service Fabric
 ```
 cd ${PSHARP_MODELS_DIR}\ServiceFabric\Samples\FabricSmartHome
 FabricSmartHome.sln